-Rajasthan HC puts off hearing dissident Congress MLAs' amended plea till Friday 1 pm
+Rajasthan HC puts off hearing dissident Congress MLAs' amended plea till Friday

-Jaipur, July 16: A division bench of the Rajasthan High Court will hear on Friday at 1pm a amended petition filed by Sachin Pilot and 18 other dissident leaders, challenging notices from the Speaker over a Congress move to disqualify them from the state assembly.
+Jaipur, July 16: A division bench of the Rajasthan High Court will hear on Friday a amended petition filed by Sachin Pilot and 18 other dissident leaders, challenging notices from the Speaker over a Congress move to disqualify them from the state assembly.

 Disqualification notice to Sachin Pilot, 18 MLAs brings issue of Speaker's power to fore